Spanish Republican Air Force: Spanish Civil War

-The western democracies, like France, the United Kingdom and the United States didn't help the young Spanish Republic.
+The western democracies, like France, the United Kingdom and the United States, did not help the young Spanish Republic.
 Afraid of the "Communist threat" Neville Chamberlain and Léon Blum were ready to sacrifice Spain, as they later sacrificed Czechoslovakia, in the belief that Hitler could be appeased.
 In the void thus created, only the Soviet Union helped the Spanish government effectively.
 At the end of October, four months after the rebels had been supplied with German and Italian aircraft by Adolf Hitler and Benito Mussolini, the first Tupolev SB bombers arrived from Russia.
 They were nicknamed "Katiuska".
 One month later the first Soviet fighter planes arrived to alleviate the lack of operational planes in the loyalist side, the Polikarpov I-15, nicknamed "Chato" (Snubnosed) and the Polikarpov I-16, nicknamed "Mosca" (housefly) by the loyalists and "Rata" (rat) by the rebels.
 The Polikarpov R-5 and the R-Z reconnaissance bombers were known as "Natacha" in the Spanish Republican Air Force.

 The Republican air arm was restructured again in May 1937.
 The new structure included two branches, the Arma de Aviación and the Subsecretaría de Aviación, but unified the Aeronáutica Militar and Aeronáutica Naval.
 Some sources give this date as the date of the creation of the Spanish Republican Air Force, although it had been previously operative as an air force already.
 The Republican Air Force would keep this structure until this disbandment two years later.
 Many planes belonging to the fleet of the Spanish Republican Airline LAPE (Líneas Aéreas Postales Españolas) were requisitioned by the Spanish Republican Air Force and used as military transports.

 Innovative, and often lethal, aeronautical bombing techniques were tested by Condor Legion German expeditionary forces against loyalist areas on Spanish soil with the permission of Generalísimo Franco.
 The pilots of the Spanish Republican Air Force were unable to check these modern-warfare attacks.
 Their planes were mostly obsolete and often in a bad state of disrepair.
 The ungainly French Potez 540, a highly vulnerable plane that proved itself a failure in Spanish skies during the Civil War, was labelled as 'Flying Coffin' (Ataúd Volante) by loyalist pilots.

 The rebel side, however, claimed that both air forces were almost equal, since the Soviet Union was helping the loyalist air force, but the fact was that:

 The Spanish Republican Air Force was unable to counteract the deadly low-level attacks and close support of the infantry tactics developed by Wolfram von Richthofen during the Civil War.
 As an air force it became practically ineffective after the Battle of the Ebro in 1938, when the spine of the Spanish Republican Armed Forces was broken.
 Finally the Spanish Republican Air Force was completely disbanded after the decisive rebel victory on 1 April 1939.